oracle/terraform-provider-oci/docs/core/route_tables.md

 * `compartment_id` - (Required) The OCID of the compartment to contain the route table.
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `route_rules` - (Required) The collection of rules used for routing destination IPs to network devices.
-	* `cidr_block` - (Required) A destination IP address range in CIDR notation.
+	* `cidr_block` - (Optional) Deprecated, Destination and DestinationType should be used instead; request including both fields will be rejected.
+A destination IP address range in CIDR notation.
 Matching packets will be routed to the indicated network entity (the target).
 Example: `0.0.0.0/0`
+	* `destination` - (Optional) The destination service cidrBlock or destination IP address range in CIDR notation.
+Matching packets will be routed to the indicated network entity (the target).
+Examples: `10.12.0.0/16`           `oci-phx-objectstorage`
+	* `destination_type` - (Optional) Type of destination for the route rule.
+SERVICE_CIDR_BLOCK should be used if destination is a service cidrBlock.
+CIDR_BLOCK should be used if destination is IP address range in CIDR notation.
+It must be provided along with `destination`.
 	* `network_entity_id` - (Required) The OCID for the route rule's target.
 For information about the type of targets you can specify, see [Route Tables](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingroutetables.htm).
 * `vcn_id` - (Required) The OCID of the VCN the route table belongs to.